The role of near neutron drip-line nuclei in the $r$-process: Impact of near-neutron-drip-line nuclei on -process abundances

 To perform the sensitivity study on how nuclei near the neutron-drip line affect $r$-process abundances, the following steps are implemented: First, the neutron-rich nuclei in each isotopic chain are classified into different sets according to their distances relative to the neutron-drip nucleus of that isotopic chain.
 Figure~\ref{fig5} shows the collections of nuclei in set 1, sets 1 to 5, sets 1 to 10, and sets 1 to 20, respectively.
 Sensitivity studies are then carried out by varying each predicted nuclear mass in these collection (for different numbers of sets of nuclei) respectively with $\Delta M=\pm 0.5~{\rm MeV}$ in the $r$-process simulations.
-The $\beta$-decay half lives are varied consistently with the mass variations by imposing different $Q_{\beta}$ values in the empirical formula~\citep{Zhou2017Sci.ChinaPhys.Mech.Astron.}.
+Note that only the upper and lower bounds of the nuclear mass variations are considered.
+The $\beta$-decay half lives are varied consistently with the mass variations by imposing different $Q_{\beta}$ values in the empirical formula~\cite{Zhou2017Sci.ChinaPhys.Mech.Astron.}.
 Subsequently, a number of resultant $r$-process abundance patterns are obtained, and they form a band as shown in each subplot of Fig.~\ref{fig6}.

 As can be seen from Fig.~\ref{fig6}, the variations in the nuclear masses of near-neutron-drip-line nuclei can directly lead to significant variations in the abundances of superheavy nuclei, i.e., lead and actinide nuclei.
 The abundances of these nuclei are mainly produced under the astrophysical condition with $n_n = {10}^{30} \mathrm{~cm}^{-3}$ (see Fig.~\ref{fig4} (b)), and the $r$-process path associated with this condition is mostly close to the neutron-drip line, as can be seen in Fig.~\ref{fig4} (a).